 - Regulating the situations, time duration, security protocols, and ground rules for lawful interaction with the data.

-- Regulating the transfer of personal user data in countries out of the European Union and other organizations that have their own standard protocols to ensure data security and privacy.
+- Regulating the transfer of personal user data is crucial.
+This applies to countries outside the European Union.
+Moreover, other organizations have their own standard protocols to ensure data security and privacy.

-- Establishing and legally upholding the rights and ownership of an individual over his personal data.
+- Establishing and legally upholding the rights and ownership of an individual over their personal data.

-- These regulations though have been initiated in the EU can be rendered in companies outside of the European Union as well.
+- These regulations originated in the EU.
+However, they also apply to companies outside of the European Union.

 Data compliance after GDPR and its implications for eCommerce stores